gvwilson/thirdbit/src/fiction/santas/index.md

 and knock over a building or two.

 "Now!"
-the Elfabot shouted as Santazilla struggled back to its feet.
+Elfabot shouted as Santazilla struggled back to its feet.
 "Jump *now*!"

 Finner jumped.